top of page

 Join us at Gairloch Museum, where author Shona MacLean will share with us the inspiration and research that go into her award winning writing.

 Shona was born in Inverness and grew up in the Highlands where her parents were hoteliers.
-She has an M.A.
-And Ph.D in History from the University of Aberdeen.
+She has an M.A. and Ph.D in History from the University of Aberdeen.
 She started writing fiction while bringing up her four children on the Banffshire coast.
 She currently has two series of historical crime in print – The Alexander Seaton novels, set in C17th Scotland, and the Damian Seeker novels, set mainly in Oliver Cromwell’s England.
 She has twice won the CWA Historical Dagger for novels in the Seeker series, and her standalone Jacobite adventure, The Bookseller of Inverness, was chosen as Waterstone’s Scottish Book of the Year, 2023.

 Outlook-m4lzpbtk.jpg